its-jman/teeny.dev/README.md

 - Docs site hosted at teeny.dev
 - Do I really have goals for teeny.dev in current stage?
 Instead, should I focus effort on building up individual apps like digester or utilitydeck?

-### Patches

-- These SHOULD only exist for dev-only tweaks.
-DO NOT depend on clients running these patches.